Skip to content

 Use stages to define the list of pipeline execution stages.

-If stages are not defined in the gitflic-ci.yaml file, the following predefined stages are available by default:
+If stages are not defined in the gitflic-ci.yaml file, the following predefined stages exist by default:

 • .pre